Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Algebras, Modules and Orientable Orbits

 \begin{ex} We continue Examples \ref{159}--\ref{159color}.
 We work with $X=Y$ and $\psi_X=\psi_Y$, hence the monomial cover has $P=Q$, and $\mathcal A_P(X)$ is a two dimensional algebra, with basis $\{B_1=I,B_2\}$, with $\supp B_2=O_2$.
 Now, $B_2$ must be either symmetric or anti-symmetric, since $B_2^*=B_2^T\in \mathcal A_P(X)$ and since necessarily $B_2^T=aB_2+bI$ for some $a$ and $b$.
 The diagonal of $B_2$ is zero, hence $b=0$, and $a=\pm 1$ since transposition is an involution.\\

-Let us show that $B_2$ is symmetric. $B_2$ satisfies a quadratic equation, $B_2^2+\alpha B_2+\beta I=0.$ If $B_2$ was anti-symmetric, then $B_2^2$ was symmetric and by comparing off-diagonal entries we would conclude $\alpha=0$.
+Let us show that $B_2$ is symmetric. $B_2$ satisfies a quadratic equation, $B_2^2-\alpha B_2+\beta I=0.$ If $B_2$ was anti-symmetric, then $B_2^2$ was symmetric and by comparing off-diagonal entries we would conclude $\alpha=0$.
 Since $B_2$ has weight $8$, then $\beta=-8$, and $B_2$ would be a $W(15,8)$.
 Non square weights are impossible for odd orders, and we conclude that $B_2$ is symmetric.\\

 The minimal polynomial of $B_2$, $X^2-\alpha X-8$ is quadratic, and the characteristic polynomial is of degree $15$ with the same roots.
 Therefore the roots of $X^2-\alpha X-8$ are rational integers.
 Thus the roots (up to ordering and common sign) are either $(8,-1)$ or $(4,-2)$.
 Let $p,q$ be the multiplicity of each root in the characteristic polynomial.
 If $(8,-1)$ are the roots, then it must be satisfied that $8p-q=0$ ($trace(B_2)=0$) and $p+q=15$ (the degree).
 This is impossible over the integers.
+A different argument is that by Perron-Frobenius theorem, the spectral radius of $B_2$ is strictly smaller than the spectral radius of $|B_2|$ which is $8$.
+Therefore $\pm 8$ cannot be an eigenvalue of $B_2$ (We are grateful to an annonymus referee for pointing this out).
 On the other hand for the pair $(4,-2)$ we need $4p-2q=0$, which can be solved with $p=5$ and $q=10$.
 We conclude that $\alpha=\pm 2$.
 In particular, one of the matrices, $I+B_2$ and $I-B_2$ has eigenvalues $(3,-3)$.
 Then this matrix is a symmetric weighing matrix $W(15,9)$, with automorphism subgroup $A_6$. \end{ex}

-\begin{ex} The case of Paley's Kernel matrix (\S \ref{s41}) is different, since there $P\neq Q$.
-It can be checked, e.g. by checking orientable orbits that $\mathcal A_P(X)$ and $\mathcal A_Q(Y)$ are $2$-dimensional, but $\mathcal A_{P,Q}(X,Y)$ is just one dimensional (we have actually showed that the diagonal orbit is non-orientable).
+\begin{ex} In the case of Paley's Kernel matrix (\S \ref{s41}), the action was a $(P,Q)$-action with $P\neq Q$.
+It can be checked, by checking orientable orbits that $\mathcal A_P(X)$ and $\mathcal A_Q(Y)$ are $2$-dimensional, in contrast to $\mathcal A_{P,Q}(X,Y)$ which is only one dimensional (we have actually showed that the diagonal orbit is non-orientable).
 This must imply (Theorem \ref{orth}(b)) that the Paley kernel matrix $A\in \mathcal A_{P,Q}(X,Y)$ is non-invertible.
 Indeed, $AA^*=qI-J$ has $\mathbf{j}$ in its (left) kernel. \end{ex}

 \begin{rem}\ \begin{itemize} \item[(i)] If the $(P,P)$-action of $\widetilde{G}$ is \emph{unsigned}, that is $P(g)$ are permutation matrices, then $\mathcal A_P(X)$ is the Bose-Mesner Algebra (or the Adjacency Algebra) of the (non-commutative) association-scheme generated by the orbits of $G$ on $X\times X$.
 In the language pf Association-schemes this is the \emph{Schurian Case}.
 See \cite{bailey2004association} for background.
 The algebras $\mathcal A_P(X)$ in the unsigned case are also known by the name \emph{Hecke algebras}. \item[(ii)] For general $(P,P)$-action, the algebra $\mathcal A_P(X)$ is a Weighted Coherent Algebra in the sense of \cite{Sankey2014}.
 Note that the treatment here is more general because we allow non-orientable orbits. \item[(iii)] The $(P,Q)$-action motivates the definition of \emph{Association-(Bi)Modules} and \emph{Weighted-Coherent-(Bi)Modules} on $\mathcal A_{P,Q}(X,Y)$, over the algebras $\mathcal A_P(X)$ and $\mathcal A_Q(Y)$.
 We were unable to find in the literature these natural extensions. \end{itemize}